 Inflammatory bowel disease is sometimes associated with various eye problems.
 A common complication is inflammation in the pigmented part of the eye, a condition called uveitis.

 About half of people with ulcerative colitis have mild symptoms while another half go on to develop more severe forms of the disease.
 People with more severe ulcerative colitis tend to respond less well to medications.

 The course of ulcerative colitis is unpredictable.
 Some people go into remission after a single attack, while others develop a chronic condition.
-There is no cure for ulcerative colitis (aside from surgical removal of the colon), but medications can help suppress the inflammatory response and control symptoms.
+The only cure for ulcerative colitis is surgical removal of the colon, but medications can help suppress the inflammatory response and control symptoms.

 Malabsorption is the inability of the intestines to absorb nutrients.
 In inflammatory bowel disease (IBD), this occurs as a result of bleeding and diarrhea, as a side effect from some of the medications, and as a result of surgery.
 Malnutrition may occur in ulcerative colitis, but it tends to be less severe than with Crohn disease.

 Toxic megacolon is a serious complication that can occur if inflammation spreads into the deeper layers of the colon.
 In such cases, the colon enlarges and becomes paralyzed.
 In severe cases, it may rupture, which is a life-threatening event requiring emergency surgery.
 Symptoms include weakness and abdominal pain and bloating.